 This notice sets out the basis on which any personal data collected from you, or from others, will be processed by the HEA.
 Please read the following carefully to understand HEA practices regarding your personal data and how the HEA will treat these data.

 Data are collected by each higher education institution, including at registration, and are shared with the HEA via annual returns to the student records system in the HEA pursuant to a data sharing agreement, a copy of which is available on request from the HEA Data Protection Officer.

 The HEA Data Protection Officer (“DPO”) may be contacted at email@example.com

 The GMIT Data Protection Officer (“DPO”) may be contacted at firstname.lastname@example.org

-The HEA collect student record and graduate outcome data from higher education institutions so that the HEA can perform their statutory functions under the 1971 Act.
+The HEA collect student record, equal access survey and graduate outcome data from higher education institutions so that the HEA can perform their statutory functions under the 1971 Act.
 The HEA collect and process the following personal data: